Impact-of-Mobile-SDK-Usage-on-Privacy/artifact/ARTIFACT-EVALUATION.md

 If you want to use the artifact you have to:
 1. Compile our (or your own Apps) implementing the SDK under scruteny
-2. Run the App and collect the traffic using the [scala-appanalyzer](https://github.com/App-Analysis/scala-appanalyzer) and our provided [plugin](https://github.com/Impact-of-Mobile-SDK-Usage-on-Privacy/plugin-analysis/tree/068fb36c6914cbba0a6cff89e1dfe4034b30d282)
+2. Install the app on your smartphone and run the App and collect the traffic using the [scala-appanalyzer](https://github.com/App-Analysis/scala-appanalyzer) and our provided [plugin](https://github.com/Impact-of-Mobile-SDK-Usage-on-Privacy/plugin-analysis/tree/068fb36c6914cbba0a6cff89e1dfe4034b30d282)
 3. Analyze the traffic using the [scala-plotalyzed](https://github.com/App-Analysis/scala-plotalyzer) and our provided [plugin](https://github.com/App-Analysis/scala-plotalyzer) to generate a summary json
 4. Copy the json into the same folder as the [plotting notebook](https://github.com/Impact-of-Mobile-SDK-Usage-on-Privacy/plotting/tree/8c0d74eb3fe680061f0318c8b18f81ef21c6b4bd) and start `jupyter-lab`
-   - our plotting notebook expects two files one `consent.json` for the traffic collected while providing consent and `noconsent.json` for traffic collected while not giving consent if you only want to analyze one of those scenarios feel free to adapt the python code in the notebook
+   - Our plotting notebook expects two files one `consent.json` for the traffic collected while providing consent and `noconsent.json` for traffic collected while not giving consent.
+If you only want to analyze one of those scenarios feel free to adapt/skip the corresponding python code in the notebook.